-    Also seek medical help if your back pain continues after your vomiting subsides, or if vomiting continues for 24 hours.
+Also call your doctor if your back pain continues after your vomiting subsides, or if vomiting continues for 24 hours.

-Medical treatments for back pain and vomiting will address the underlying condition.
-Antiemetics, or medications that stop vomiting, can be prescribed if your medical situation indicates it.
+Treatment for back pain and vomiting will address the underlying condition.
+Your doctor may prescribe antiemetics, or medications that stop vomiting.

-Waiting about six hours after a vomiting spell to eat can help reduce the likelihood you will vomit again.
-When you do eat, soft and bland foods such as crackers or applesauce.
+Waiting about six hours after a vomiting spell to eat can reduce the likelihood that you will vomit again.
+When you do eat, focus on soft and bland foods such as crackers or applesauce.
 Eating several small meals a day also helps to keep nausea at bay.

 Resting your back is a vital part of treating back pain.
 You can apply an ice pack covered in cloth for 10 minutes at a time the first three days after your back pain appears.
 After 72 hours, you may apply heat.
 Over-the-counter pain relievers, such as ibuprofen or acetaminophen, can relieve pain after your vomiting subsides.

-Although you cannot always prevent some causes of back pain and vomiting, you can take steps to reduce common vomiting triggers.
-Examples include:
+Although you can’t always prevent back pain and vomiting, you can take steps to avoid triggers.
+Common triggers include: